 Obed Wild and Scenic River P.O.
-Drawer 630 Oneida, TN 37841
+Box 429 Wartburg, TN 37887

-The Obed River and its two main tributaries, Clear Creek and Daddy's Creek, cut into the Cumberland Plateau of Tennessee, providing some of the most rugged scene southeast.
-Forty-five miles of streams are protection the park.
-Elevations range from 900 to 2,900 f MITED FEDERAL FACILITIES.
+The Obed River and its two main tributaries, Clear Creek and Daddy's Creek, cut into the Cumberland Plateau of East Tennessee, providing some of the most rugged scenery in the southeast.
+Forty-five miles of streams are protected within the park.
+Elevations range from 900 to 2,900 feet.
+LIMITED FEDERAL FACILITIES.